bewest/insulaudit/questions/README.markdown

 ## Aren't you just tilting at windmills and making up complaints?

 No, I live with type 1 diabetes and I use an insulin pump.
-I stop working about every hour so that I can follow procedures mandated by my use of the pump.
+I stop working about every hour so that I can follow additional blood-letting procedures mandated by my use of the pump.
+The data goes nowhere I can use to improve my care.
 Having experienced low blood sugar and high blood sugars while attempting to follow the best advice, I find the experiences outlined in the FDA report to be completely accurate and representative of my experience.